-The CP243 Interlocking Project will construct a new four-track interlocking.
+The CP243 Interlocking Project will see the construction a new four-track interlocking.
 An interlocking is a powered switch and signal system that allows trains to move from one track to another.
-The new interlocking is approximately 2,200 feet long, located on the New Haven Line (NHL) between East Norwalk and Westport in the vicinity of Norden Place, and is approximately 1.5 miles east of the Walk Bridge.
+The new interlocking is being constructed approximately 2,200 feet long, located on the New Haven Line (NHL) between East Norwalk and Westport in the vicinity of Norden Place, and approximately 1.5 miles east of the Walk Bridge.

 This project is independent of the Walk Bridge Replacement Project, but will improve the dependability of operations on the mainline and shorten the distance of two-track operations for passenger services during the construction of the new bridge.